vidalma/frontend-nanodegree-arcade-game-master/README.md

 Controls:

-in “menu” Left Arrow and Right Arrow: changes character
++ in “menu” Left Arrow and Right Arrow: changes character

-Enter: starts game
++ Enter: starts game

-Up Arrow and W : moves up a tile
++ Up Arrow and W : moves up a tile

-Down Arrow and S : moves down a tile
++ Down Arrow and S : moves down a tile

-Left Arrow and A : moves left a tile
++ Left Arrow and A : moves left a tile

-Right Arrow and D: moves right a tile
++ Right Arrow and D: moves right a tile

-+ or = : DEBUG drawing mode
++ = : DEBUG drawing mode